Sienci-Labs/Resources/atc/atc-assembly/atc-before-you-begin.md

 * The articles are listed in the order they should be followed, make sure you don't skip a page.

-* We strongly recommend having a second person available when installing the spindle onto the machine or when mounting a tool rack.
+* We strongly recommend having a second person available at the Spindle Setup and Tool Rack & TLS sections, due to the weight of the subassemblies.

 * Grab a set of **metric Allen keys**, as well as use the provided Allen keys.
 You can use a regular drill for screws that are M5 or larger, but **do not use impact drills** as they can strip the holes.
 Begin threading each screw by hand first to prevent cross-threading.